michaelgruczel/The-missing-Android-Guideline/README.md

     }
     ...

 * Define one module to define the things you want to inject.
-In this case we will only provide a singleton of type HelloWordService to our Activity
+In this case we will only provide a singleton of type HelloWordService to our Activity.

+For example

     public class MyModule {